LizGoro90/db-tour/tutorials/basics/02/README.md

-# How to list all tables/collections in a database
+# List All Tables/Collections in a Database

 The `sess` variable returned by `Open` satisfies the [db.Database][2] interface.
 If you're working with a SQL database, `sess` will satisfy